SpenBot/angular-project-starter-2023/README.md

     # update angular.json styles
     # test by importing module into app.module, and add component

+    # update version in package.jspn
+    # update npm commands if you want in package.json

 ```

 - build modules, components, services